Islamic views on concubinage: Contemporary discourse

 Several topics in classical concubinage are debated by Muslims and non-Muslims, often from the perspective of apologetics and criticism.

 Jonathan Brown argues concubinage in Sharia should be abolished on the basis of consent.
-Since Sharia prohibits harm in relationships, and since harm is determined based on custom and culture, and since modern culture regards non-consensual relationships as harmful, then it follows that Sharia now prohibits all non-consensual relationships, including concubinage.
+Since Sharia prohibits harm in relationships, and harm is determined based on custom and culture, and since modern culture regards non-consensual relationships as harmful, it follows that Sharia now prohibits all non-consensual relationships, including concubinage.

-As mentioned earlier, verse 33:50 was used by Muslims to take female prisoners as "spoils of war" in history and questions arise whether it could be used today.
+As mentioned earlier, Verse 33:50 was used by Muslims to take female prisoners as "spoils of war" in history and questions arise whether it could be used today.
 Some have argued that this verse only applied during the time of Muhammad and has not applied since then.
 Yet Islamic scholars in history have applied this verse.
 A different argument is that what constitutes "spoils of war" is a matter of custom which can change with time.
 As customs of war have changed, modern Islamic scholars can apply this verse differently than earlier scholars.

-Some modern Muslim argue that the concubinage allowed by Islam bore no resemblance American chattel slavery.
+Some modern Muslim argue that the concubinage allowed by Islam bore no resemblance to American chattel slavery.
 The permission to have sexual relations with female captives, they argue, was a way of integrating them and their children into society.
-But Kecia Ali responds that this argument does not apply to the case of the women from the Banu Mustaliq, with whom the Muslims practiced coitus interruptus, as pregnancy would have spoiled the chance of ransom.
+But Kecia Ali responds that the argument does not apply to the case of the women from the Banu Mustaliq with whom the Muslims practiced coitus interruptus, as pregnancy would have spoiled the chance of ransom.
 Some Muslims then respond by arguing this account cannot be accurate as it contradicts the Islamic legal requirement to wait one menstrual period before having intercourse with slaves.
 Kecia Ali writes that a hadith of Muhammad indeed prohibits sexual relations before a menstrual period, but cautions that Islamic jurisprudence did not always correlate with Muhammad's example.
 Mahmoud Abd al-Wahab Fayid argues that concubinage restricted sexual relations to a monogamous relationship between the concubine and her master, therefore preventing the spread of "immorality" in the Muslim community.
 But Ahmad Sikainga responds that these rules were often disregarded in reality.